Reserves and Resources

 Up until 2015, hydrocarbons related to the known discoveries of Yousefieh and Khurbet East were classified as Reserves.
-During 2015 these Reserves were reclassified to Contingent Resources as a result of the continuing EU sanctions in Syria.
+During 2015 these Reserves were reclassified to Contingent Resources as a result of the continuing UK sanctions in Syria.
 The Company recognises that it cannot give a definite timeline for the resumption of the development of the discovered fields within Block 26 that was suspended following the declaration of Force Majeure in 2011.
 In such a circumstance the SPE PRMS Guidelines suggest that if the (re)commencement of development cannot be guaranteed to be within five years from the date of evaluation then the volumes of hydrocarbons should be classified as Contingent Resources rather than Reserves.
-The Company concluded in December 2015 that the uncertainty in any timeline over which EU sanctions in Syria may be lifted required that the volumes of oil, gas and condensate previously reported as Syrian Reserves be reclassified by the Company as Contingent Resources.
+The Company concluded in December 2015 that the uncertainty in any timeline over which UK sanctions in Syria may be lifted required that the volumes of oil, gas and condensate previously reported as Syrian Reserves be reclassified by the Company as Contingent Resources.

-Since 2015 this classification as Contingent Resources has continued, even though, as at 31 December 2019, the Board believes that EU sanctions will be lifted well within five years (its base case assumption for the impairment review is three years).
+Since 2015 this classification as Contingent Resources has continued, even though, as at 31 December 2019, the Board believes that UK sanctions will be lifted well within five years (its base case assumption for the impairment review is three years).
 The Board will continue to monitor all activity focussed on resolving the situation in Syria and will reconsider the basis for reversing this reclassification in line with any future developments.